dpflann/firefox-extension/README.md

 	var autoRun = prefManager.getBoolPref("extensions.linktargetfinder.autorun");

-The three types of extension preferences are string, integer and boolean, and the six methods to work with them are:
+The three types of extension preferences are `string`, `integer` and `boolean`, and the six methods to work with them are:

 - `getBoolPref()`
 - `setBoolPref()`